 Anxiety

 blue wave separator graphic

-Anxiety can happen to anyone at any time.
+Anxiety can affect anyone, anytime.
 Over 30% of adults in Massachusetts reported symptoms of anxiety and/or depression last year.
-Anxiety disorders are the most common mental health disorders in the U.S., yet less than half of individuals seek treatment for their symptoms.
-East Point Behavioral Health in Massachusetts is committed to delivering high-quality, accessible care for individuals experiencing anxiety disorders.
-These disorders can seep into all aspects of life, complicating relationships and everyday functioning, but they can be managed with the right support.
+Anxiety disorders remain the most common mental health concern in the U.S., yet less than half of those affected seek help.
+East Point Behavioral Health is dedicated to providing high-quality, accessible care through anxiety therapy in Massachusetts.
+These disorders often impact relationships and daily functioning, but with the right support, they are manageable.
+We also offer virtual anxiety therapy for those who prefer care from home.
+Contact us today to start your path to relief.

+Anxiety